Historically revered, Matcha (抹茶) is the only tea used for over 800 years in the renowned Japanese Tea Ceremony.

 - Catechins: a super category of anti-cancer antioxidants also found in açai, pomegranates, and blueberries.

-You may have noticed we have 5 different grades of tea for you to try.
+You may have noticed we have 6 different grades of tea for you to try.
 With Matcha's rise in popularity, the market has become flooded with poorly-produced, low-quality, and inauthentic matcha.
 Mizuba has made it our mission to only focus on excellence from harvest to harvest each year.
 We're consider it a blessing to be able to hand-pick each flavor profile to accommodate a variety of tastes!
+Here's a rundown of each flavor profile so you can make your pick:

-Kokoro: our champagne of teas.
+Kokoro Ceremonial: our champagne of teas.
 Ideal for the discerning Matcha drinker & gourmand.
 A very special gift (even if for yourself!).
-Hand-harvested from plants 35+ years old.
+Harvested by hand from plants 45+ years old.
 Exceptionally rich, smooth, and strikes at the heart of the purest of Japanese green teas.

-Nagomi Ceremonial Organic: harvested once a year from plants 35+ years old, this matcha is for those who love exceptionally bold, grassy flavors.
-Rich and robust, it is also suitable for pairing with milk for a decadent latte.
+Nagomi Ceremonial Organic: harvested once a year from plants 35+ years old, this matcha is for those who love exceptionally bold, full-bodied flavors.
+Rich and robust, with a unique, slightly nutty tone to its flavor.

 House Organic: harvested once a year, this tea is quite adaptable and is perfect for those wanting to make a matcha latte or iced matcha everyday.
 Creamy and sweet, it stands up well to milk, honey, and ice.
-One of our most umami, earthy matchas.
+One of our most savory, umami-forward, earthy matchas.

 Daily: Exactly as it sounds!
 We could not BELIEVE how amazingly sweet, fresh, rich and satisfying this matcha is.
 The depth of flavor is exceptional smooth in the mouth.
 We recommend enjoying it on its own - it needs not to communicate anything more.
 Make it your new habit, asap!

 Culinary Organic Matcha: making smoothies, cookies, hummus (for real), salad dressing, cupcakes or more?
 This is the matcha for you.
-We always put a tablespoon or so in our smoothies for all the incredible health benefits this matcha contains.
+We always put a teaspoon or so in our smoothies for all the incredible health benefits this matcha contains.
 Conveniently sized in 100 gram bags so you can make matcha treats to your hearts delight.
+This tea is a full-bodied, well-balanced flavor experience.
+We found that it exhibits a lush creaminess, which is balanced out by a savory, grassy sweetness.

 Steep yourself in Matcha know-how and terminology.

-Chashaku - the bamboo scoop used to measure out Matcha.
+Chashaku - the traditional bamboo scoop used to measure out Matcha.

 Tencha - the young leaves of the Camellia sinensis plant; the shade-grown leaves Matcha is made from.
 When the tea is ready to be picked, tencha leaves are steamed, dried, and cut to remove stems and to preserve the leaves.
 The leaves are then ground to a powder in order to create the prized product: Matcha.